 Recent Antibiotic Sales Reductions by Market

-The Animal Health sector is taking valuable action to promote responsible use of antibiotics.
+The Animal Health sector is taking valuable action to promote responsible use of antibiotics and data shows it is working.
 However, sales data does not indicate whether AMR is rising or falling; only testing for resistance itself can achieve this.
-Actions by Animal Health can also only be truly impactful if accompanied by complementary steps in human health.
+Actions in animal health can also only be truly impactful if accompanied by complementary steps in human health.

 Undertake five new partnerships that deliver products that help to reduce the need for antibiotics in underserved markets

-Progress: HealthforAnimals Members have undertaken at least 5 new partnerships in the past two years that are delivering products to underserved markets.
+Progress: HealthforAnimals Members have undertaken at least 12 new partnerships that are delivering products to underserved markets.

 Partnerships undertaken by HealthforAnimals Members include:

-- ALPHA Initiative, which aims to improve access to quality veterinary medicines and services in Africa.
+- A.L.P.H.A Project, which aims to improve access to quality veterinary medicines and services in Africa.